 Learning at the top

 In March 2016 McGregor moved up a weight to challenge lightweight champion Rafael dos Anjos.
 After dos Anjos pulled out, welterweight Nate Diaz took his place – McGregor jumped two weight classes to fight Diaz.
 He lost via second-round submission, his first defeat in UFC.
 Pre-fight Kavanagh noted an unusually relaxed atmosphere in the camp; he attributes it to the lack of a weight cut and an over-familiarity with the big occasions.
 The focus wasn’t quite there.
 Undeterred McGregor rematched Diaz, again at welterweight, on 20 August – and avenged his loss.
 Both fighter and coach attributed victory in the second fight to the lessons of the first.
 McGregor subsequently beat Eddie Alvarez to win the lightweight title, becoming the first fighter in UFC history to hold two belts.
-Now he faces his greatest challenge: beating the undefeated Floyd Mayweather in a boxing ring.
-Should he shock the world, it will be thanks to the values and lessons imparted over the past decade.

 Lesson: No winning streak can last forever.
 Be humble in your setbacks, be prepared to learn from them – regardless of your previous success.
 To quote Kavanagh: “Even after you’ve reached the top, you don’t stop learning.
 In fact, the lessons just become more valuable than they did before.”